w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 ### Industrial

+Examples from smart factories include:
-Smart factories require advanced monitoring of the connected manufacturing equipment as well of the manufactured products.
+* Advanced monitoring of the status of connected manufacturing equipment as well of the manufactured products.
-They benefit from predictions of machine failures and early discovery of anomalies to prevent costly downtime and maintenance efforts.
+* Predictions of machine failures and early discovery of anomalies to prevent costly downtime and maintenance efforts.

 Typical examples aimed at enhancing safety or protecting the environment include:
 * Monitoring of connected manufacturing equipment and the environment